 This might sound overwhelming to a company with a limited marketing budget, but talent platforms like MarketerHire allow teams to pay pre-vetted marketing specialists by the hour, making expert marketing and sustainable growth accessible to all.

-Here are five reasons you should stop hiring marketing generalists — and start hiring experienced specialists — in 2021.
+Here are six reasons you should stop hiring marketing generalists — and start hiring experienced specialists — in 2021.

 You can no longer afford to take a casual, shotgun approach to marketing.
 Digital ads are too expensive and the learning curve too steep for amateurs.
 Ad platforms are designed to keep you spending, not saving.